AltimateAI/vscode-dbt-power-user/README.md

 - Go to the definition of any models, macro's and sources.
 - Autocompletion of models, macros and sources
 - Ability to run a model through the play button of the document
-- DBT install / update
+- dbt install / update
-- DBT logs viewer (force tailing)
+- dbt logs viewer (force tailing)

 This extension is using the Python extension to detect Python interpreters that are installed in standard locations.
 See [Python Environments](https://code.visualstudio.com/docs/languages/python#_environments).